Notice

 B | Keep the governing party in "check" and "balance" by forcing elections when they desire to do so. |

-D | Keep the governing party in "check" and "balance" by always opposing to proposed changes to the law/policies. |
+D | Keep the governing party in "check" and "balance" by supporting proposed changes to the law/policies. |

-E | Keep the governing party in "check" and "balance" by either improving proposed changes to the law/policies and/or opposing them. |
+E | Keep the governing party in "check" and "balance" by always opposing to proposed changes to the law/policies. |

 Question 13 |